 Alien Movie Timeline Explained: All Alien Movies In Order, Chronologically And By Release Date

-When a film franchise starts to play with the prospect of prequel films that backfill the universe, it gets a little hard to keep in mind which films go where.
-Star Wars is most famous for this phenomenon, but at least in that franchise there’s a numbering system that helps keep things straight for six of the proposed nine Skywalker Saga movies.
-The Alien movie timeline is a similar mixed bag, as one numbered entry and some suggestive titles help hint at the order in which the films are supposed to be watched in.
+When a film franchise starts to play with the prospect of prequel projects that backfill the universe, it gets a little hard to keep in mind which films go where.
+The Alien movie timeline is definitely a mixed bag in that respect, as one numbered entry and some suggestive titles help hint at the order in which the films are supposed to be watched in.
+Which, when preparing for a 2024 movie like Alien: Romulus, makes all the difference.

 Kicking things off, here’s the list of Alien movies, in order of their occurrence on the franchise’s timeline.
 We’ve noted the years each film covers next to their titles, for easy reference: